gamemanual0/gm0/source/docs/software/getting-started/using-android-studio.rst

 Version control is an extremely useful tool.
 It allows for looking at (and reverting to) previous versions of code, easy collaboration, having multiple versions of code that can be merged together, etc.

-As far as version control systems go, we strongly recommend git.
+As far as version control systems go, we strongly recommend git, especially when used with a GUI like Android Studio's built in VCS tools or Github Desktop.
 While a git tutorial is out of scope for |gm0|, here are some git resources:

 - `The official git tutorial <https://git-scm.com/docs/gittutorial>`_
 - `GitHub's collection of git resources <https://docs.github.com/en/get-started/quickstart/set-up-git>`_